ThebigTijn/Skript-Library/README.md

 # Skript Library
-Usefull skripts files used in most (populair) Skripts/Servers.
+Usefull skripts files used in my Skripts/Servers.

-Currently work in progress.

 I do not claim all skripts that are in this list.
-I will credit everyone that i can find.

 ## Required Plugins:
-- Skript 2.7.3+
+- Skript
-- SKBee
+- SkBee
-- Sk-Reflect
+- skript-reflect

+## Required Plugins (If mentioned):
+= skript-yaml

+### If you are no credited, LMK so i can add you.